Skip to content

 Starting small

 You do not need a perfect eval suite on day one.
 Start with 20-30 representative test cases and a simple scoring function.
 Run it manually if you have to.
-The act of defining what "good" looks like forces clarity about your requirements that you would not get any other way.
+The act of defining what "good" looks like forces a clarity about your requirements that you will not get any other way.

 Then automate it.
 Then expand it.
 Then make it a gate in your CI pipeline.